openstreetmap/mod_tile/README.rst

 5) Tile expiry.
 It estimates when the tile is next likely to be rendered and adds the appropriate HTTP cache expiry headers.
 This is a configurable heuristic.

 To avoid problems with directories becoming too large and to avoid too many tiny files.
-They store the rendered tiles in "meta tiles" in a special hashed directory structure.
+They store the rendered tiles in "metatiles" in a special hashed directory structure.
 These combine 8x8 actual tiles into a single metatile file.
 This is a more efficient use of disk space and inodes.